adobe/spacecat-audit-scheduler/README.md

 ## Environment Variables

-- `AUDIT_ALL_LHS_TRIGGER_URL`: The URL of the endpoint to trigger the LHS audits.
+- `TRIGGER_URLS`: A JSON string containing an array of URLs of the endpoints to trigger the LHS audits.
-- `ADMIN_KEY`: The API key for authenticating the request to the endpoint.
+- `ADMIN_KEY`: The API key for authenticating requests to the endpoints.

 ## Testing

-Tests have been written using Mocha, Chai, and Nock.
+The tests have been updated to cover the new functionality using Mocha, Chai, and Nock.
 To run the tests, execute the following command:

 ```sh
 npm test
 ```

-Ensure that all tests pass successfully to confirm that the function behaves as expected.
+Ensure that all tests pass successfully to confirm that the function behaves as expected, particularly with multiple endpoints.

 ## Logging

-The function logs information and errors using the provided logging mechanism in the AWS Lambda environment.
-Check the AWS CloudWatch logs for insights into the function's execution.
+The function logs detailed information and errors using the provided logging mechanism in the AWS Lambda environment.
+Check the AWS CloudWatch logs for insights into the function's execution and the status of each endpoint call.

 ## Contributing

 Contributions to this project are welcome.
-Please follow the project's coding standards and guidelines for submitting patches and additions.
+Please adhere to the project's coding standards and guidelines for submitting patches and additions.

 ## License